‘General Hospital’ Spoilers: Jason And Curtis Scramble As Liv’s Plots Thicken

-General Hospital spoilers tease that there’s an explosive episode coming up on Friday, March 10, and viewers will not want to miss this one.
-Olivia Jerome is determined to get revenge against those who have wronged her, and she has a bomb ready to explode in General Hospital.
-Many Port Charles residents are at GH, and Liv is anxious to get her hands on Julian.
+General Hospital spoilers tease that there’s an explosive episode coming up on Friday, March 10 and viewers will not want to miss this one.
+Olivia Jerome is determined to get revenge against those who have wronged her and she has a bomb ready to explode in General Hospital.
+Many Port Charles residents are at GH and Liv is anxious to get her hands on Julian.
 What’s set to go down next?

-As everybody saw on Thursday, Olivia did manage to get away from Anna and Griffin, but she’s got Robin stashed away somewhere and has set her sights on Ava next.
+As everybody saw on Thursday, Olivia did manage to get away from Anna and Griffin, but she’s got Robin stashed away somewhere and she set her sights on Ava next.
 General Hospital spoilers indicate that she will use Ava to lure Julian out of hiding and as much as Ava may try to protect her brother, he will emerge and try to handle this complicated situation.

 Curtis will make a stunning discovery, and it looks like he finds the bomb in the basement of General Hospital.
 Spoilers tease that Anna will be desperate to figure out where Robin is and she’ll let Jason know what’s going on.
-Previews share spoilers revealing that Curtis and Jason will try to defuse the bomb before it explodes and many will be gathered outside of GH as panic spreads.
+Previews share spoilers revealing that Curtis and Jason will be trying to defuse the bomb before it explodes and many will be gathered outside of GH as panic spreads.

 While much of Friday’s episode will surely focus on this Olivia chaos, General Hospital spoilers detail that there is action ahead on other fronts too.
-SheKnows Soaps indicates that Finn’s addiction will cause problems, and he’ll argue with Griffin over his issues.
-Elizabeth will confront Hayden about what’s going on, seemingly accusing Hayden of ignoring the issue, and soon viewers will watch Tracy and Hayden unite to try to help Finn put his Zen Zen addiction behind him.
+SheKnows Soaps indicates that Finn’s addiction will be causing problems and he’ll argue with Griffin over his issues.
+Elizabeth will be confronting Hayden about what’s going on, seemingly accusing Hayden of ignoring the issue, and soon viewers will watch Tracy and Hayden unite to try to help Finn put his Zen Zen addiction behind him.

 Griffin is said to make a sacrifice during Friday’s show, but specifics about that teaser have not yet emerged.
 Where do things head during the week of March 13?
 General Hospital spoilers hint that the GH bomb situation may be resolved without too much chaos, as it sounds as if Liv remains free to stir up trouble, but others throughout Port Charles are facing other issues.
 Fans will finally get to see more regarding Jake and what happened to him while he was with Helena for so long, and Sonny will be determined to smooth things over with Carly.